DomingoKoder/DomingoKoder/README.md

  My name is Dominik

   I'm a Network Engineer and I think that networks power the  world 🌍
-  But code makes them smarter, faster and more resilient.
+  But code makes them smarter, faster and more resilient 🚀

 🌍 I'm based in Lublin, Poland
 🌱 Actually diving deep into the world of DevOps, coding and systems.